 Goal: Create your own dream drill

-Setup: Press and hold 3+ seconds to enter program mode.
-Use up/down/left/right to choose up to 28 points.
+Setup: Press and hold to enter program mode.
+Use controls to choose up to 35 points with up to 10 shots per point.
 Press self-program button to store each point.

 Example Sequence: Short left → deep right → middle drive → short right → deep left → repeat.